Muscipulaa/SOVCOM/README.md

 **OPERATION_TYPE** - type of operation
 **FRAUD_FLAG** - sign of fraud< if it's 1 - fraud, 0 - classic operation.

 The first, we must to calculate nominal turnover, turnover dynamics and percentage growth for understanding the popular and large banks.
-It's can help us to make the most progressive marketing actions for every bank.
+It's can help us to make more progressive marketing actions for every bank.

-Secondly, we must to analyze the suspestifil operations.
+Secondly, we must to analyze the suspestful operations.
 Contain information about fraud's cities and clients.
 Pass the information to the security department.